Nevada History: On The GO! – Nevada’s Age-Old Question: Dayton vs Genoa (Off-site, SVL)

 Title of Program: Nevada’s Age-Old Question: Dayton vs Genoa.
 A special American 250 Nevada Program

-Speakers: Michael Fischer, Jeff Kintop, Stan Paher, and special panelist TBA
+Speakers: Michael Fischer, Jeff Kintop, Stan Paher, and Linda Clements.

 Summary of Program: This is a special two-hour program that will look at the age-old question of whether Dayton or Genoa was the first settlement.
 Our distinguished panel will talk about the available historic documents, newspaper articles, and limited diary entries, the establishment of a mail station and route between Salt Lake City and Sacramento, and the cast of characters who worked and lived in the Carson Valley and Gold Canyon areas.

 We have a distinguished historian panel that will tackle this question.
 Each member has spent years looking into this topic.
 Here’s your chance to find out if this ongoing debate can be resolved.
 This will be an engaging Nevada history program that you don’t want to miss.
-Our historian panel includes Michael Fischer, Jeff Kintop, Stan Paher, and a TBA panelist.
+Our historian panel includes Michael Fischer, Jeff Kintop, Stan Paher, and Linda Clements.

 Speaker Bios